Welcome to today's edition of the Rush 24-7 podcast.

 And I think it'll all blow over.

-She doesn't Mrs. Clinton doesn't have any issues to run on.
+She doesn't, Mrs. Clinton doesn't have any issues to run on.

 The economy is terrible.

-Uh our foreign policy is in a shambles.
+Our foreign policy is in a shambles.

-And what they're trying to do is run a campaign of distraction that just won't work with the uh American on the street.
+And what they're trying to do is run a campaign of distraction that just won't work with the American on the street.

 Well, if you're right, the professional political analysts in Washington are missing it big time because what they see is Mr. Trump imploding.